sascha47/AFL_fuzz/README.md

 <p>
 After running the application watch if for a couple of minutes and then CTRL + C

 Navigate to /out/crashes and you should see a result similar to mine.
-I ran my results fo 5 minutes which could provide more or less results than you
+I ran my results for 5 minutes which could provide more or less results than you
 </p>

 ![Results](https://github.com/sascha47/AFL_fuzz/blob/main/Crashes.PNG?raw=true)

-### How to rung your crashes
+### How to run your crashes

 <p>